helgatheviking/woocommerce-phone-validator/readme.txt

 2. Error shown to user when an invalid phone number is submitted on checkout

-3. Error show to user when an invalid phone number is submitted on the billing address edit page
+3. Error shown to user when an invalid phone number is submitted on the billing address edit page